 #1 Best for Appliance Protection: American Home Shield

 American Home Shield offers great service in general, but it truly shines when it comes to appliance coverage.
 You can get more information from American Home Shield getting a free quote:

 You can sleep soundly knowing American Home Shield will cover the costs of all repairs, removals, and replacements when your Whirlpool appliances have suffered everyday wear and tear.
 The company knows what it's doing as the longest-running home warranty provider, with 50 years under its belt.
 AHS serves 49 states, excluding Alaska.

 American Home Shield offers extensive plan options, with three choices and customizable pricing.
 The options are the ShieldSilver™, ShieldGold™, and ShieldPlatinum™ plans with different monthly prices based on your service call fee selection of $75, $100, or $125.

 The ShieldSilver plan covers major systems like electrical and plumbing.
 Whereas, the ShieldGold and ShieldPlatinum plans offer complete coverage on a total of 23 systems and appliances.
 The latter also includes higher coverage limits on appliances to as much as $6,000, roof leak repairs, and a free HVAC tune-up.

-#2 Best for Older Homes: Choice Home Warranty
+#2 Best Basic Plan: Choice Home Warranty